Restore from FAT, NTFS or ReFS

 For accessing VM disks content, Veeam Backup & Replication uses its proprietary driver.
 VM disks are not physically extracted from the backup file or VM replica.
 Veeam Backup & Replication emulates their presence on the backup server or Veeam Backup & Replication console.
 The backup file or VM replica itself remains in the read-only state.

 - Veeam Backup & Replication launches the Veeam Backup browser where mounted VM disks are displayed.
-You can browse the VM guest file system in the Veeam Backup browser.
+You can browse the VM guest file system in the Veeam Backup browser and restore files or folders to the original or new location.

 - When the restore process is finished or the Veeam Backup browser is closed by timeout, Veeam Backup & Replication removes mount points from the backup server or machine on which the Veeam Backup & Replication console is installed and from the mount server (if the second mount was used).